Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 Now I want to create a specification for an Epic.
 Usually, it’s just a document with some images.

-💪 ClickUp has a very rich text editor where you can do many things.
+💪 ClickUp has a rich text editor where you can do many things.
 And you can do this right inside a Task.
-This is good, many tools miss this opportunity to unite specification and work item.
+This is good, many tools miss this opportunity to unite a specification and work on an item.

 Rich editor in ClickUp is collaborative and, well, rich.

 The only missing piece is inline comments.
-It’s hard to discuss specifications with a single comments thread since you lose context.
+It’s hard to discuss specifications with a single comments thread since you loose context.

-In Fibery there are fewer formatting options and fewer embeds, but you can write decent specifications as well, all important things are there.
+In Fibery, there are many formatting options but fewer embeds.
+You can write decent specifications as well, all important things are there.

 Create product roadmap

-In Fibery Timeline View can be grouped by Epics, so it is easier to see what is going on.
+In Fibery, it is also possible to do the same things.
+Additionally, the Timeline View can be grouped by Epics, making it easier to see what is happening.

-I’d say ClickUp provides a very good experience for app creation and usage, but a lack of relations makes everything less intuitive and harder to use.
+To sum up, I’d say ClickUp provides a good experience for space creation and usage, but a lack of relations makes everything less intuitive and harder to work with in the future.

 Building Blocks